A Sunday Lunch Session @ Helen's Assisted Living Care Apartment

 Last night was a small session, five counting me, gathered in the Library as has been our custom.
 We were nearing the start of year four for this survivor group.

 In the early aftermath of suicide, the questions seem unbounded.
-As time moves along, if we are diligent in working through the emotional debris, the list can dwindle away to those unanswerable few.
+As time moves along, if we are diligent in working through the emotional debris, the list can dwindle to those unanswerable few.

-Over the years I have come to have a huge respect for those that share their struggles with various aspects of what has happened to them; before, surrounding the suicide and the endless trail of situations that follow.
+I respect those that share their struggles with aspects of what has happened; before, surrounding the trail of situations following the suicide.

 Last night was no exception.

 Expectations about how life will be in the aftermath are such a challenge to formulate since whatever dreams we might have harbored beforehand are now lost.
 There is that ambient level of pain ready to boil over the in the soul it simmers in.
 We all feel it.

-It is mandatory to change our expectations otherwise we lock ourselves away into a permanent state of disappointment.
-It is as though, in an instant, we are required to stop all that we have worked and dreamed of and start anew.
-That was an easy sentence to roll out into a couple dozen words.
-Yet, not a thought that one is willing to entertain, (should we have a choice in this matter.)
-In the end, we are not offered a choice.
+It is mandatory to change our expectations; otherwise, we lock ourselves away into a permanent state of disappointment.
+It is as though, in an instant, we are required to abandon what we have worked and dreamed of and start anew.
+That was an easy sentence to roll out, Yet, not a thought one is willing to entertain, (should we have a choice in this matter.)
+In the end, we have no choice.

 While suicide of a loved one represents the pinnacle of despair I have experienced, I see tragic examples all around me.
-The media constantly feeds us a stream of examples.
-Like soldiers coming home dead or disfigured physically in ways that are visible.
-Then those, like us, emotional disfigured and that cannot be seen.
-Soldiers are required to discover a "NEW ME,” as well.
+The media feeds us a steady stream of cases; like soldiers coming home dead or disfigured physically and mental (you know the invisible things.)
+Then those, like us, emotionally damaged.
+Soldiers are required to discover a new "Me,” as well.